Activity 5.2: How is Colonel Young Oak Kim an Unsung Hero?

 • Provide students with the BioPoem Template.
 Have students pair up and complete the poem.

 • Post the poems around the classroom (or online) and conduct a “Gallery Walk.”
 Students walk around the room and view all the posters/poems.
-You might also give them 5-10 little star stickers to mark favorite lines in the poems.
+You might also give them 5 to 10 little star stickers to mark favorite lines in the poems.

-• Provide students with the following prompt and allow them five minutes to Quick-write their response.
+• Provide students with the following prompt and allow them 5 minutes to quick-write their response.
 Call on student volunteers to share their reflections.

-• Note: This Quick-Writes may be used as a prewriting activity for the Argumentative Essay Summative Assessment.
+• Note: This Quick-Write may be used as a prewriting activity for the Argumentative Essay Summative Assessment.

 • Student Prompt: